 Autism presents with lifelong challenges in communication, social interaction and in restricted and repetitive interests.
-These challenges may have a negative impact on an individual with autism’s ability to perform functional life skills, form relationships and conduct daily living activities.
+These challenges may have a negative impact on an autistic person’s ability to perform functional life skills, form relationships and conduct daily living activities.

-As children and young people with autism experience challenges in interacting and communicating with others.
+As autistic children and young people experience challenges in interacting and communicating with others.
 These challenges can have an impact on their development and learning experiences.

 I believe in the strengths of people with autism.
 Make sure when you give support that they have success, not just in the classroom but out there in real life.
 Make sure they can be satisfied, so focus on positive feelings, not just the negative ones” (Dr. Peter Vermeulen)